michaelkourlas/node-js2xmlparser/README.md

 ## License ##

-js2xmlparser is licensed under the [MIT license](http://opensource.org/licenses/MIT).
+j2xmlparser is licensed under the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0).
 Please see the LICENSE.md file for more information.